Genesis (bicycle company): Croix de Fer

 In 2008 Genesis launched its most successful model, the Croix de Fer.
 The steel drop bar model, which could take wide tyres, guards and disc brakes was an early incarnation of the burgeoning gravel bike.

 Its adventurous credentials were proven in 2010 as Vin Cox set the Guinness World Record for the fastest circumnavigation of the globe by bicycle.

 The Montane Icemen (Pete Sissons and Paul Cosgrove) underlined the bikes capabilities as they used a pair of Croix de Fers to circumnavigate the 1600-mile coastline of Iceland in 14 days.

 In 2014, actor Harrison Ford was pictured riding a Croix de Fer in London, while filming for Star Wars: The Force Awakens.

+Genesis re-designed the Croix de Fer model in 2024 with a new frame shape and updated specs and graphics.

+Kerry McPhee wins the Highland Trail 550 on a Genesis Mantle MTB in 2024 and 2026, and placed well in the 2025 race until her bike was washed away in a river crossing.